the-turing-way/the-turing-way/open_science.md

 ### Open access

+- [ ] Publish your research in an open access journal
+- [ ] Store a copy and/or preprint of your work in a freely accessible public repository

 ## What to learn next

 If you haven't had a chance already take a look at the chapter on version control, particularly the sections on GitHub in the latter half.